JoeHogan/ha-intercom/README.md

 - The widget in Home Assistant makes web-socket requests to /api/intercom
 - You must proxy these requests to the host and port of your ha-intercom docker container
-- This is an Nginx example of specifying a loca
+- This is an Nginx example which modifies an existing Home Assistant SSL proxy:

 ```